ufijuice/fibers/readme.md

 # Conceptual Chip Designs for Hopfions and Hopf Solitons in AlGaAs

+### More Context: Project History

+This project follows a research trajectory that began with establishing the theoretical groundwork for using homotopy groups in machine learning, as detailed in the paper [Homotopy-Based Computations in Machine Learning](https://occurai.com/static/papers/homotopy_for_ml.pdf).

+Following the paper, the next phase involved applying these concepts to create topological encoders for neural networks.
+However, this practical work revealed significant performance bottlenecks due to the limitations of conventional hardware for these specialized computations.

+This led to the current research direction: to bypass these hardware limitations by designing a photonic integrated circuit capable of *natively* computing homotopy groups.
+The exploration of optical Hopfions, as detailed in the other referenced papers, is a direct result of this strategic shift from software simulation to hardware design.

 This document outlines two conceptual chip designs for the creation of Hopfions and Hopf solitons using Aluminum Gallium Arsenide (AlGaAs) as the primary material.
 The high Kerr nonlinearity of AlGaAs makes it a suitable candidate for realizing these topological structures.

 ## 1. Chip Design for a Single Hopf Soliton